-A Taekwondo Humanitarian Foundation (THF) is a new priority for the World Taekwondo Federation following a successful launch by President Chungwon Choue at the United Nations headquarters in New York on September 21.
+The Taekwondo Humanitarian Foundation (THF) has been a priority for World Taekwondo following a successful launch by President Chungwon Choue at the United Nations (UN) headquarters in New York City on September 21, 2015.

 Choue was speaking on the UN's International Day of Peace, an event first proposed in 1981 by his late father Young Seek Choue, who at the time headed the International Association of University Presidents General Assembly.

 The THF was officially established in April 2016 in Lausanne, Switzerland.

 Its aim is to send teams of taekwondo coaches to teach in refugee camps, helping refugees gain superior physical fitness, upgraded mental attitudes, self-defence, self-belief and self-respect.